How do I research my family history?

 While there are a lot of materials online through sites such as Ancestry, FamilySearch, Findmypast and government websites, not everything is available online.
 Libraries such as ours are still a very important place to visit if you are researching your family history.

 To record your family history and the progress of your research, most people use family tree charts and some people find family history software is useful.
-We sell charts and workbooks, and we have software groups which meet regularly to provide support.
+We have software groups and regional special interest groups which meet regularly to provide support.
 Their meeting dates are in the Upcoming Events section.

 If you would like to start researching your family history, visit our library and talk to one of our volunteers.
 They would be happy to help you get started.
 We also run courses for beginners, which you will find in our events calendar.